aptosaurinae/discord-lfg/README.md

 timing out.
 This is a float, so can be set to 0.1 or similar for testing purposes.
 - *Optional*: `debug`, set to 1 to turn on debug mode, which will be more verbose in the console and enable `/lfgdebug` which is a pre-set listing for test purposes.
+- *Optional*: `log_folder`, set this to a folder that already exists and it will dump a log file here.

 If you need to add a new dungeon pool, create a new `toml` file in the `/resources/dungeons` file where each line is a short name reference to a long name string e.g.